-If you’re venturing into self-storage, a well researched feasibility study is key to knowing how well your facility will operate.
-In this article, we go over what you must include in your self-storage feasibility study.
+If you’re venturing into self storage, a well-researched feasibility study is key to knowing how well your facility will operate.
+In this article, we go over what you must include in the study.

 Having chosen either to outsource or to undertake the report yourself, here are the main bases your study should cover: